-Active Learning Strategies Repository
+Active Learning Seminar

-As a Digital Pedagogy Specialist at Baruch College between November 2015-August 2019, I co-facilitated a seminar for interdisciplinary faculty who were interested in hybridizing a face-to-face class.
+As a Digital Pedagogy Specialist at Baruch College between November 2015-August 2019, I co-developed and co-facilitated a seminar for interdisciplinary faculty who were interested in hybridizing a face-to-face class.
 Here are the course sites for the Summer 2019 cohort and the Spring 2019 cohort, where you can see the curriculum, assignments, and resources.

 In January 2019, I presented “Collaborative, Contract, and ‘Alternative’ Grading Methods” to the Teaching and Learning Collaboratory at Macaulay Honors College.
 Here are the slides from the presentation.